Get Started

 3. The Agreement constitutes the entire agreement between the parties and supersedes all prior and contemporaneous agreements, representations and understandings of the parties, and the Agreement shall apply to any Services previously provided by Sequoia under a prior agreement.
 No supplement, modification, or amendment of the Agreement shall be valid unless executed in writing by all parties.
 No waiver of any of the provisions of the Agreement shall be deemed a waiver of any other provision.
 In the event Client terminates services with Sequoia but contracts for new or additional services, any previously agreed to Terms and Conditions and/or Business Associate Agreement will survive termination and apply to any newly agreed upon services.

-6. The Agreement shall be binding on and shall inure to the benefit of the parties to it and their respective heirs, legal representatives, successors, agents and assigns.
+7. The Agreement shall be binding on and shall inure to the benefit of the parties to it and their respective heirs, legal representatives, successors, agents and assigns.
+Neither party shall be entitled to assign this Agreement without the prior written consent of the other party, except that either party may assign this Agreement without such consent to any successor to its business resulting from a sale of assets, merger, or similar transaction.